red-axe/am-editor/docs/plugin/tutorials-block.md

     if (blocks.length === 0) {
         return'';
     }
-    //Check if there is a label name that contains the current plug-in settings.
+    //Check if there is a label name that contains the current plugin settings.
 If there is an attribute style set, you also need to compare the attributes and styles return this.tagName.indexOf(blocks[0].name) >= 0? blocks[0].name:'';
 }
 ```

 ### `execute`

-Execute plug-in commands, need to be implemented
+Execute plugin commands, need to be implemented

 Example of adding a block tag: